BioGRID/BioGRID-Annotation/README.md

 + Run: **python UNIPROT_parseSwissProtAccessionsToStaging.py** - This will load all the SWISSPROT accession ids into a staging table so we can later quickly determine which ids are from SWISSPROT and which are from TREMBL.

+#### Process GENE ONTOLOGY

++ Run: **python GO_parseDefinitions.py** - This will load all the terms and definitions from GO and create a mapping to their GO SLIM subsets.

++ Run: **python GO_parseRelationships.py** - This will load all the is_a relationships between terms from GO.

++ Run: **python GO_buildSubsetPairings.py** - This will build parent child relationship pairings between GO terms and their parent terms based on GO SLIM subsets.

 #### Process ENTREZ GENE

 + Run: **python EG_updateGeneHistory.py** - This will use _entrez_gene_history_ in the staging database to swap identifiers if they were replaced with an alternative.
 Also, it will discontinue genes that were merged, so there are no redundancies.